Updated: Dec 24, 2020

 Born in La Junta, Colorado, in 1935, Kesey’s family moved to Springfield, Oregon, when he was still a child.
 That’s where he attended high school and became an all-state wrestler.
 It’s where he met his high school sweetheart and future wife, Faye Haxby, and was named “Most Likely To Succeed” in his senior yearbook.

 And succeed he did, though not solely in the ways that many might have assumed.

 Attending the University of Oregon on an athletic scholarship (initially for football but he switched early to wrestling), Kesey’s win percentage still to this day makes him one of the most successful Oregon wrestlers ever.
-He nearly made the U.S. Olympic Team in 1960 but a shoulder injury sidelined that promising career.
+He nearly made the U.S. Olympic Team but a shoulder injury sidelined that promising career.
 He already had other creative passions, so he threw himself into those instead.

 As an undergrad, Kesey was mostly a thespian and a playwright -- he initially considered a career in acting, and took some sojourns down to Los Angeles to audition for roles in college, according to his obituary in the New York Times.
 He majored in communications, initially on a track for radio and television news.
 He didn’t fully pursue creative literature until later but he quickly found a voice and passion in short stories and novels.

 Upon graduating in 1957, Kesey was awarded a graduate scholarship from the Woodrow Wilson Fellowship, which he applied to the creative writing program at Stanford University.
 There, he would meet life-long friends and fellow writers in the likes of Larry McMurtry and Wendell Berry.
 Their professors included literary giants like Frank O’ Connor and Malcolm Cowley.